History of science and technology in China: People's Republic of China

 In 1964, CAS debuted China's first self-developed large digital computer, the 119.
 The 119 was a core technology in facilitating China's first successful nuclear weapon test (Project 596), also in 1964.

 In 1966, China transitioned from vacuum-tube computers to fully transistorized computers.
 In the mid-1960s through the late 1960s, China began a semiconductor program and was producing third-generation computers by 1972.

 From 1975, science and technology was one of the Four Modernizations, and its high-speed development was declared essential to all national economic development by Deng Xiaoping.
 Other civilian technologies such as superconductivity and high-yield hybrid rice led to new developments due to the application of science to industry and foreign technology transfer.

+Hua Guofeng sought to invigorate China's science and technology institutions, which the Cultural Revolution had disrupted.
+In March 1978, he convened a national science conference.
+Hua told the conference attendees that the most powerful base for modernizing science and technology in China was "the masses of the people in their hundreds of millions"; simultaneously, "we must also make vigorous efforts to expand our ranks of professional scientists and technicians ... it is necessary to raise the level of the professionals and train large numbers of scientists and technicians who are top notch by world standards."In Deng's speech to speech to the National Science Conference in March 1978, he stated:

+"The key to the Four Modernizations is the modernization of science and technology.
+Without modern science and technology, it is impossible to build modern agriculture, modern industry, or modern national defense."